euphony-io/euphony/GETTING_STARTED.md

 ### Generate sound waves and transmits though a microphone.

-1. **Create EuTxManager type object which turns data into sound waves.**
+1. **Create EuTxManager object which turns data into sound waves.**
 - Java

 ```java